caroleolivier/caroleolivier.github.io/cv/experience/winton.md

 * Development of a web application for Winton’s data operation team to monitor the infrastructure and control the data quality.
 * Used `JavaScript` (`ES5` and `6`), `Angular 1.x`, `Karma`, `Jasmine`, `Python`, `Docker`.
-* Notable challenges: managing client requirements and working towards strong deadlines.
+* Notable challenges: managing client requirements and working towards tight deadlines.

 ##### Fund Accounting and Middle Office Solutions (12 months)